yiisoft/yii2/docs/guide/input-validation.md

     // optional, specifies in which scenario(s) this rule should be applied
-    // if not given, it means the rule applies to all scenarios 'on' => ['scenario1', 'scenario2', ...],
+    // if not given, it means the rule applies to all scenarios
+    // You may also configure the "except" option if you want to apply the rule
+    // to all scenarios except the listed ones
+    'on' => ['scenario1', 'scenario2', ...],

     // optional, specifies additional configurations for the validator object